EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ## Basic docker compose commands

-Now that we've seen how a docker-compose file is made up and some of its most common configurations, let's start with the basic commands.
+Now that we have seen how a docker-compose file is conformed and some of its most common configurations, let's start with the basic commands.

 ### Compiling a service file

 To build a docker-compose file just run build.
 This command will look for a file named docker-compose.yml in the current folder.

 ```bash
 docker-compose build